-The winner of both of those guides, as well as our comparison of cloud storage providers, is Sync.com.
+The winner of both of those guides, as well as our complete clouds comparison, is Sync.com.
 It earned a 100 percent rating in security in our Sync.com review for its zero-knowledge model and top-notch AES-256 encryption.

 There are a few other providers that have excellent security scores, such as pCloud, as you can read in our pCloud review.
 If you want to shop around more, the top providers in our cloud storage services are a good place to start.

 Encryption is part of using the internet.
 Your sensitive information is required for banking, access to medical records and even shopping online.
 Our hope is that this guide has given you a better understanding of how your data is being handled so you can make an informed decision about what organizations you let maintain it.